auraphp/auraphp.github.io/_posts/2012-05-18-writing-blog-post-for-aura.markdown

 Fork https://github.com/auraphp/auraphp.github.com

-Add your post to _post directory with naming convention as
+Add your post to the `_posts` directory with naming convention as

 ```yyyy-mm-dd-url-of-post```